shre-db/EMNIST-CNN/README.md

 !git push -u origin main
 ```

 That's it you've successfully established an SSH connection with GitHub and can now interact directly from Colab notebook.
-After executing code snippets in step 11, you could consider commenting it out to avoid accidentally executing these cells again and as a result reinitializing the git repository the next time you run this notebook.
+After executing code snippets in step 12, you could consider commenting it out (cells in step 12 only) to avoid accidentally executing these cells again and as a result reinitializing the git repository the next time you run this notebook.
 You could dedicate a seperate set of notebook cells to run common commands to check status, add, commit, pull or push changes.

 Contributing
 ------------